danielez83/AMT-2023-160/README.md

 Accepted on Atmospheric Measurement Techniques on 25/05/2024 (Preprint available at https://doi.org/10.5194/amt-2023-160)

-To run the script the raw Picarro data is required which be retrieved here at http:....
+Note: To run the script the raw Picarro data and some extra support files are required.
+The extra support files are available in this reporisotory.
+The raw Picarro data can be retrieved here at http:....

-All the extra support files required to run the scripts are available in this repository.

 # Figure 3
 Flash evaporator 92 h stability test of the BER standard.